therrij/1up_code_challenge/README.md

 ## For development
 The backend express server will serve the front-end from `/frontend/build`, which was generated in the build step above.
-Optionally, you can start a webpack server from the frontend to watch changes and hot-reload.
+Optionally, you can also start a webpack server from the frontend to watch changes and hot-reload.
 To do so run `npm start` from /frontend.
 By default, this will start on port 3000.